Cynthia Kereluk

-Cynthia Michele Kereluk (/ˈkɜːrlʌk/ KURR-luk; born January 9, 1962) is a Canadian fitness and exercise guru from British Columbia, Canada.
-She won the title of Miss Canada in 1984 and went on to compete in the Miss Universe pageant that year.
+Cynthia Michele Kereluk (/ˈkɜːrlʌk/ KURR-luk; born April 29, 1960) is a Canadian fitness model and beauty pageant titleholder.
+She won the title of Miss Canada 1984 and went on to compete in the Miss Universe 1984.
 From 1985 to 2000, she hosted the exercise program Everyday Workout.

 Early life and education

 She is a native of Saskatoon and was adopted at birth.
 She was adopted by her mother, Elizabeth.
 Elizabeth went to the same church as Kereluk's biological mother, who was an unmarried teen when she gave birth.
 The family moved from Saskatoon to Vancouver, and, later, to Summerland in the Okanagan.

-Elizabeth remained unmarried until Kereluk was 12 years old, when she married Bud Kereluk, who worked as a carpenter.
-Cynthia is one of ten adopted siblings, including Willie, who had polio as a child and who she helped with recovery.
-Her adoptive mother looked after foster children and mentally and handicapped adults.
+Elizabeth remained unmarried until Kereluk was 12 years old when she married Bud Kereluk, who worked as a carpenter.
+Cynthia is one of ten adopted siblings who had polio as a child and who she helped with recovery.
+Her adoptive mother looked after foster children and mentally handicapped adults.

 Prior to obtaining her degree in education from Simon Fraser University (SFU), Kereluk attended Okanagan College for 3 years.
 In October 1982, she moved to Edmonton, Alberta.

-Her interests include weightlifting, judo and gymnastics.
-In her early years she won two judo championships, and further awards in poetry, story and drama championships.
+Her interests include weightlifting, judo, and gymnastics.
+In her early years, she won two judo championships and further awards in poetry, story, and drama championships.